-You’ll want to make these as soon as possible.
+You’ll want to make these gluten-free Almond Banana Carrot Muffins as soon as possible.
 I’ve already had to email the recipe to the folks who sampled them the other morning.
-They refused to wait a day or two for me to post the recipe on gfe!
+They refused to wait a day or two for me to post this ABC Muffins recipe on gfe!

 - 3/4 cup honey